-The key findings regarding the extent to which the EPYS Program reached the target population included:
+The key findings regarding the extent to which the EPXS Program reached the target population included:

-- headspace Early Psychosis provided services to young people aged between 12 and 25 years of age (at the point of referral to the program) who experienced their first episode of psychosis or who were at risk of developing psychosis. - ▶ While the EPYS Program was a national program, it did not have national reach as no services existed in Canberra or Tasmania and there were no services located outside of metropolitan areas. - ► The caseload targets set for each service by the Department of Health/Orygen at the establishment of the program were not achieved by any service. - In keeping with the model for headspace Centres, there were no defined catchment areas for the headspace Early Psychosis services.
-However, all services reported that they travelled up to one hour from the headspace Centre to provide services to young people. - ► Compared to the general population, the EPYS Program clients were more likely to be: - Male and LGBQ - Many of the participants were either still in school or did not finish school - Already in receipt of government benefits - Had less vocational and educational participation - Had a higher rate of substance use, particularly cannabis and smoking. - ▶ The most common referral sources into the FEP and UHR treatment arms were from:
+- headspace Early Psychosis provided services to young people aged between 12 and 25 years of age (at the point of referral to the program) who experienced their first episode of psychosis or who were at risk of developing psychosis. - While the EPYS Program was a national program, it did not have national reach as no services existed in Canberra or Tasmania and there were no services located outside of metropolitan areas. - ► The caseload targets set for each service by the Department of Health/Orygen at the establishment of the program were not achieved by any service. - ► In keeping with the model for headspace Centres, there were no defined catchment areas for the headspace Early Psychosis services.
+However, all services reported that they travelled up to one hour from the headspace Centre to provide services to young people. - ▶ Compared to the general population, the EPYS Program clients were more likely to be: - Male and LGBQ - Many of the participants were either still in school or did not finish school - Already in receipt of government benefits - Had less vocational and educational participation - Had a higher rate of substance use, particularly cannabis and smoking. - ▶ The most common referral sources into the FEP and UHR treatment arms were from: - Public psychiatric specialist service providers (e.g. psychiatrist, paediatrician, or in-patient service) - ranging from 10.1 percent in Darwin to 38.3 percent in North Perth - Community-based mental health services, for example, Child and Adolescent Mental Health

-53 The term maximum fidelity in this report refers to a 100 percent score against a particular fidelity component during fidelity assessment and as reported by Orygen to the Evaluation Team
+53 The term maximum fidelity in this report refers to an 100 percent score against a particular fidelity component during fidelity assessment and as reported by Orygen to the Evaluation Team